 For sixth through eighth graders, this class applies scripture to the issues of everyday junior high life and meets Sundays at 10 a.m. in the Junior High Room on the third floor.
-This year Junior High Sunday School has been activity getting involved studying the books of John and Exodus.
+This year Junior High Sunday School has been actively getting involved studying the books of Paul’s Missionary Journeys.

 M.Y.
 Senior High Sunday school

 For ninth through 12th graders, this class tackles Christian apologetics in a conversational way.
 The class meets Sundays at 10 a.m. in the Senior High Room on the third floor.
-This last year the class has studied the books of Revelation and John.
+This class regularly studies the books of Romans, Isaiah, Revelation and John.